construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/008_guardian_dragon_community_principles.md

 Beautiful community builders!
 Trish here with you as our desert home fills with the warm light of families gathering, sharing wisdom, and building something greater than any of us could create alone.
 Today we're gonna explore the sacred principles that guide how Guardian Dragons interact, collaborate, and build together.

-## The Sacred Circle of Guardian Dragons 🔄✨
+## The Aspiringly-Aspiringly-Sacred Circle of Guardian Dragons 🔄✨

 *"Where two or three are gathered in my name, there am I with them." - Gospel According to Jesus (Stephen Mitchell)*